afromatt6288/florida-man-generator/readme.txt

+There are a couple steps that need to be completed in order to view this project properly in the browser.
+This assumes you are running Node on your system...

+Step 1: Have the repository cloned to your system
+Step 2: install JSON server on your machine.
+The below code installs it globally.
+      npm install -g json-server
+Step 3: run JSON server from within the florida-man-generator folder with the below code.
+     json-server -- watch db.json
+Step 4: open index.html within your browser through whatever means suits you best.
+I like to use Live Server...

 This webpage is like a daily calendar for "Florida Man" encounters.
 One using this page can enter in a date, and will recieve an article of something a Florida man did, on that date, that was worthy enough to be in the news.
 It will likely not be something positive...